Jeff Loveness: Career

 Loveness graduated from Pepperdine University with a Bachelor of Fine Arts in 2010.
 He started his career by writing several television episodes for Jimmy Kimmel Live! and Miracle Workers.
 In March 2015, Loveness wrote a comic series centered around the Marvel Comics character Groot, alongside artist Brian Kesinger.
 In May 2017, he wrote several comic issues centered around other Marvel characters, including Nova and Spider-Man.

 He later gained notability for writing four season four Rick and Morty episodes.
 Soon after, he was hired by Marvel Studios to write the screenplay for Ant-Man and the Wasp: Quantumania.
 In December 2020, Loveness revealed that he had turned in the first draft of the script, and said Marvel had used the COVID-19 pandemic break to "do something new and weird" with the film.

 He came back in 2021 to write the Rick and Morty season 5 opening episode "Mort Dinner Rick Andre" and the finale, "Rickmurai Jack", which is his final episode of the show.
-In September 2022, Loveness was hired to work again with Marvel Studios by writing the screenplay for Avengers: The Kang Dynasty, but was later replaced by Michael Waldron and Stephen McFeely who rewrote the film as Avengers: Doomsday (2026).
+In September 2022, Loveness was hired to work again with Marvel Studios by writing the screenplay for Avengers: The Kang Dynasty, but was later replaced by Michael Waldron, Stephen McFeely, Chris McKenna, and Erik Sommers, who rewrote the film as Avengers: Doomsday (2026).